artwr/wikihub-insight/README.md

 *N.B.: Wikihub is still in alpha*

 Wikipedia is an amazing tool, but it is sometimes difficult to assess how active a page is or to find statistics on edits.
+[Wikihub](http://wikihub.info/) aims at providing painless access to summary statistics and edits timeseries.

 ## Data Pipeline
 ![The Wikihub Pipeline](images/pipeline2.png "Jaunt Pipeline")